-OUR CR REPORTING GUIDANCE 2016
+OUR CR REPORTING GUIDANCE 2017

-This guidance outlines our approach to reporting, as well as the scope and definitions for our corporate responsibility (CR) performance as reported in the 2016 CR Report.
-This includes key performance indicators for greenhouse gas emissions (GHG) and health and safety, as well as reporting criteria and calculations, particularly for our new social impact measures.
+This guidance outlines our approach to reporting, as well as the scope and definitions for our corporate responsibility (CR) performance as reported in the 2017 Corporate Responsibility Update.
+This includes key performance indicators and calculations for environmental impact and health and safety and our updated social impact measures.